 Most of the causes of tooth yellowing, however, are entirely environmental.
 Smoking, for instance, will stain the teeth and increase the chances of decay by fostering the growth of harmful bacteria.
 Similarly, eating a diet full of sugar will slowly erode the white enamel, revealing the yellower dentine in the core of the tooth.

 The trick to making your teeth less yellow is to follow healthy lifestyle habits.
 Where possible, refrain from eating sugar and don’t smoke.
 Try, if possible, to drink tea through a straw as it can stain your teeth if it comes in direct contact with them.
+And if you want professional help in getting rid of your yellow teeth, consider this dentist in oakbrook terrace il.

 There are environmental factors that can play into the yellowness of your teeth also.
 These include things like conditions in the womb and even the level of toxic substance exposure.